robinstauntoncollins/bank-api/docs/design_requirements.md

 * The API will expose an endpoint which accepts the user information (customerID, initialCredit)
 * Once the endpoint is called, a new account will be opened and connected to the user whose ID is customerID
 * If initialCredit is not zero, a transaction will be sent to the new account.
-* Another endpoint will output the user information showing Name, Surname, Blance and the transactions of the account
+* Another endpoint will output the user information showing Name, Surname, Balance and the transactions of the account

 ### Bonus